braksator/minson/README.md

 Data serializer with minimal output.

-Serializes an object (or other variable) using a predefined template into a non-human readable output string that uses a minimum amount of UTF-8 characters.
+Serializes an object (or other variable) using a predefined template into a non-human readable output string that uses a minimal amount of characters.

 > WARNING: This package is new and still going through testing.